Dear Fellow Partners & Friends,

 In the meantime, I saw valuations fall to levels that I did not even see in the 2008/2009 Global Financial Crisis.
 We now have a number of “crossover stocks” in the portfolio, as was also the case during the Asian Financial Crisis in the late 1990s.
 The “crossover” occurs when the price to earnings ratio of a stock falls below its dividend yield.
 Provided that the dividend is secure, this has signaled fire sale prices in the past.
 There are some areas of caution, however, including many oil-related companies which have suffered steep drops in intrinsic value and whose dividends are at great risk.
-We did make an exception and purchased one company whose dividend is likely secure, but many other highly leveraged exploration companies will likely come to a bad end.
+We did make an exception and purchased one company where we believe they will continue to pay their dividend, but many other highly leveraged exploration companies will likely come to a bad end.

 In the meantime, I saw valuations fall to levels that I did not even see in the 2008/2009 Global Financial Crisis.